bentonow/bento-wordpress-sdk/README.md

 Download and install this package as a plugin, then add your site key.
 You're done!

+## About Caching (Please Read)

+For now, Bento's script is personalized and dynamic meaning that it changes on every page load.
+This is necessary to power our on-page personalization engine and a lot of the magic that's under the hood.
+Please make sure you exclude your custom Bento.js script if you are using a caching plugin such as WP Rocket or SuperCache.

 ## Licence

 The Bento Helper is free software: you can redistribute it and/or modify